cyberbotics/epuck_ros2/installation/cross_compile/README.md

 It means that you can use it as an another operating system.
 From now on, you will be able to do most of the tasks from the Docker container.

+> If you use Linux, please make sure you did [the post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/).

 ### Rootfs Preparation